 The communication studies curriculum provides a liberal arts approach to the study of human communication and strives to equip individuals to become more proficient communicators.
 It also assists in training those who want to teach speech in public education.

-The department of music is an accredited institutional member of the National Association of Schools of Music and seeks to prepare students for careers in the field of music performance, music education and church music.
+The Department of Music is an accredited institutional member of the National Association of Schools of Music and seeks to prepare students for careers in the field of music.